NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/index.md

 The {{app_name}} replaces the deprecated nRF Connect for Desktop apps Trace Collector and LTE Link Monitor.

 The {{app_name}} is installed and updated using [nRF Connect for Desktop](https://docs.nordicsemi.com/bundle/nrf-connect-desktop/page/index.html).

+## Application source code

+The code of the application is open source and [available on GitHub](https://github.com/NordicSemiconductor/pc-nrfconnect-cellularmonitor).
+Feel free to fork the repository and clone it for secondary development or feature contributions.